SHARE

 clause).
 At the same time, SEND

-permission on the target service needs to be granted to its database user (udbSBExp01
+permission on the target service needs to be granted to its database user (udbSBExp01) associated with the public

 key, whose corresponding private key is owned by the user in the initiator

-database (also named udbSBExp01
+database (also named udbSBExp01)

 linked to the initiator service via AUTHORIZATION